microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     Boolean VerifyDependencyResolution = true;

     /// The kind of lifetime artifact for this package dependency.
-    PackageDependencyLifecycleArtifactKind LifecycleArtifactKind;
+    PackageDependencyLifetimeArtifactKind LifetimeArtifactKind;

     /// The lifetime artifact when pinning a package dependency.
-The value depends on the LifecycleArtifactKind value.
+The value depends on the LifetimeArtifactKind value.
-    String LifecycleArtifact;
+    String LifetimeArtifact;
 }

 /// Options when adding a package dependency